malvikasharan/surrounded-by-giants/_pages/participate.md

 <li><b>Maintainer</b>: Do you like what you see in this platform and want to maintain it by taking care of the repo, and maintaining its contents?
 Become our maintainer.</li>
 <li><b>Developer</b>: Do you love to develop and improve the Gitpages, and have some ideas to improve this platform?
 We would love to hear from you and get your contribution in sustaining this platform and making it an accessible space.</li>
 <li><b>Moderator</b>: Do you want to help us ensure that the posts on this platform or comments on different posts are relevant?
 Become our moderators.</li>
-<li><b>Code of Conduct facilitator</b>: We want to make this platform open, and inclusive for everyone.
-Our Code of Conduct provides the basic guideline to set a welcoming tone in this community space.
-You can take a role of the Code of Conduct facilitator by helping the core team in improving the community guideline, and resolving any incidence reported within the community space.</li>
 <li><b>Commenter</b>: Comment on the post to share your views and engage with others in this platform on the relevant topic as that of the posts.</li>
 </ul>